-TxDOT contractors are aware of extensive damage and are working to acquire additional materials.
-TxDOT Amarillo District has identified over 4,400 safety barriers, signs, delineators, and other roadway devices lost.
+TxDOT contractors are aware of extensive damage and are working to replace the over 4,400 identified safety barriers, signs, delineators, and other roadway devices that were lost.
 Over 1,100 items were lost in the Windy Deuce fire and over 3,300 items were lost in the Smokehouse Creek fire.
 Local crews have begun recovery efforts and roadway restoration as materials become available and crews can safely enter.
 All major highways are open and flowing, however, motorists are encouraged to drive with caution and check DriveTexas.org for the most current road conditions, visibility warnings and road closures.